Garden waste terms and conditions

 Frozen garden waste bins

 During times of cold weather, garden waste can become frozen in garden waste bins.
 When garden waste has become frozen in the bin and the waste does not empty when lifted by the vehicle mechanism the bin will be left with the contents still in it.
-The frozen bin will be reported by the collection crews to the Council and where possible crews will return to empty frozen bins however where frozen bins are affecting a large number of properties it may not be possible to return before the next scheduled collection.
-The resident should then ensure that the waste is loosened within the bin when presenting it for collection on their next scheduled collection day.
+The frozen bin will be reported by the collection crews to us.
+The Contractor will not return to empty containers that have not been emptied because of frozen contents.
+The resident should ensure that the waste is loosened within the bin when presenting it for collection on their next scheduled collection day.

 Overweight garden waste bins or paper sacks